Bring on the hand clapping exercises.

 - Mirror Clap – partners mirror each other’s claps

-- Group Juggle – complex sequences are added to by each participant
+- Group Juggle – each participant adds to complex sequences

 Cost